 In order to reason formally about hierarchical variability models, we provide these with a formal semantics in terms of the products that can be generated by variant selection.
 We define well-formedness constraints on hierarchical variability models, under which the separation degree of the model is equal to one by construction.
 We term the class of families generated by well-formed variability models simple families, and define this class in a model-independent fashion.
 We present a transformation from simple families to hierarchical variability models that (re)constructs the unique well-formed model that generates the family.
-Uniqueness is established by showing that the two transformations-from wellformed models to simple families and vice versa-are inverses of each other.
+Uniqueness is established by showing that the two transformations-from well-formed models to simple families and vice versa-are inverses of each other.
 For practical purposes, the latter transformation can be used for variability model mining from a given family of products.
-Simple hierarchical variability models thus strike a balance between the expressiveness of the modeling formalism no bindings and being grammar-like-and the desirable property of uniqueness of models: With a more expressive modeling formalism uniqueness may not be achievable.
+Simple hierarchical variability models strike a balance between simplicity of the modeling formalism-no bindings and being grammar-like-and the desirable property of uniqueness.
+With a more expressive modeling formalism uniqueness is not achievable.

 To the best of our knowledge, this work is the first to provide a formal semantics for hierarchical variability models in the solution space, and to characterize a class of variability models through the class of generated product families.
-Previous work has been informal, as for instance the Koala component model [22], hierarchical variability modeling for software architectures [12], or plastic partial components [17].
+Previous work has been informal, as for instance the Koala component model [21], hierarchical variability modeling for software architectures [11], or plastic partial components [16].
 Our work is also the first to provide a technique for constructing a hierarchical solution space variability model from a given family.
+Due to their conceptual simplicity, our formalism and its characterization provide a suitable starting point for the study and comparison of different product line models, such as variability models with optional or multiple variant selections, or with requires/excludes constraints between variants.
+For such models, uniqueness of the representation may not be guaranteed.